JetBrains/Qodana/topics/clone-finder-teamcity-plugin.md

 * Ensure you have [Qodana](qodana-teamcity-plugin.md) plugin installed
 * Install the Qodana Clone Finder plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/15498-qodana)

-The Clone Finder plugin extends Qodana build runner simplifing [Clone Finder docker image](clone-finder-docker-readme.md) usage.
+The Clone Finder plugin extends Qodana build runner simplifying [Clone Finder docker image](clone-finder-docker-readme.md) usage.
-Qodana UI will provide the handly way to inspect the results.
+Qodana UI will provide the handy way to inspect the results.

 In the **Checks** section, you will find two inspections provided by Clone Finder:
 * Code Fragments/Clones